Share:

 It is easy to see why adequate reasons must be given.
 A party cannot know whether or not they can challenge the decision unless they know why it was made.
 The requirement to provide reasons is an incident of procedural fairness.
 A failure to provide procedural fairness may make the decision unlawful.

-Reviewing a decision
+Reviewing a government decision

 There are several types of review available: